 The AKG N60 NC Wireless headphones offer an astounding 30-hour battery life.
 Note that this is only if the ANC and Bluetooth are not being used.
 Otherwise, the battery life shrinks down to 15 hours.
 The headphones have minimal sound leakage and offer excellent detail and precision in their sound quality.

 The AKG N60 NC Wireless headphones have a high level of noise cancellation that is hard to top.
 Their top-tier noise cancellation allows for easy listening and superior audio levels at low volumes.

 You cannot adjust ANC recognition or turn it off to save the battery life, which is cut down to 15 hours of playback time during wireless use.
 The ANC can distort the lows and mid-levels at times.
 However, their noise isolation is so great, its best to have the ANC optimized at all times.

 ANC is automatically activated with the wireless operation of the headphones.
 The ANC can be turned off only if the headphones are hard-wired to the audio device.
 When plugged in with ANC off, battery life can last up to 30 hours.

 The noise cancellation is extremely impressive and does an excellent job of erasing any background noise from busy streets, subway, or offices.

 Style & Comfort:

 The headphones are plastic built and there is no notable aesthetics that make the headphones stand out significantly.
 They are better looking than other wireless headphones with some metal housing connections and accents for style.
 Obviously, their style is not their main feature and they are purchased for their sound quality and noise cancelling capabilities.

 Their comfort level is not optimal for long listening sessions, especially for those with shorter hair.
 After a few hours of wear, the ear pads put pressure directly onto your ears.
-No amount of padding can correct this issue, but these earpads do have thick padding and larger cups to cover more ear surface.
+No amount of padding can correct this issue, but these earpads do have thick padding and larger cups to cover more ear surfaces.
 The AKG N60 NC Wireless headphones’ on-ear design makes them breathable so they should trap in less heat.